slivermeteor/ShareTools/youdaoDict/readme.md

 ## Introduction
 Translate.sh is a shell script which can quickly find the words according to the input for English and Chinese.It use the youdao dict page to implemente the function.
+At the same time, it will record every valid words you have queried in which named 'record' file.This file is stored in the path which you store the script.

 ## Eaxmple
 > First, I suggest you to adding a instruction to call the scripte.
 You can add the following  code to your **.bashrc**.